firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/smartdisplay-integration-guide.md

 - NetworkDir’s next hardware rev will speak native CAN, mimic Trampa’s SmartDisplay device registration, and bundle ESP32‑C3 Wi‑Fi/BLE modules to host VESC Express dashboards without extra dongles.[^1]
 - Rage Mechanics is weaving the display into turnkey race scooters, streaming telemetry to crews and elevating expectations for pro-grade HUDs in the VESC scene.[^12]
 - Firmware planning now includes encrypted OTA packages, Kelly/Sabvoton harness kits, and configurable “panic mode” speed caps so riders can stay compliant during roadside checks.[^14]
+- Production updates highlight a new textured wheel UI, temperature alarms, and custom iconography slated for the commercial release—expect documentation and pinout guides to follow once the color trims ship.[^15]

 ---